QCaudron/repeater_roundabout/README.md

 ### Sending Emails

 Mass emails are sent via the [tracking spreadsheet][tracking-sheet] and GMail using a [Mail Merge Apps Script](https://developers.google.com/apps-script/samples/automations/mail-merge).
 The script will send your draft email to every recipient on the selected tab whose `Email Sent` column is blank.
-The script will replace strings of the form `{{xyz}}` with the value from spreadsheet column `xyz`.
+Before sending the email, the script replace any template variables strings, denoted by curly braces, found in the draft with the value of the corresponding spreadsheet column.
+E.g. `{{xyz}}` will be replaced with the value from spreadsheet column `xyz`.

 Note: Do not rename spreadsheet columns without updating the mail merge script and email templates.